 I’ll be nice and just say not great.

 Despite making a bunch of moves this winter, they have practically nothing to show for it at the MLB level.
-Look at that offseason acquisition list above, aside from Dickerson, do you see any name up there that would inspire a single Miami Marlins fan to have faith in this team being any better this year?
+Look at that offseason acquisition list above, aside from Dickerson, do you see any name up there that would inspire a single Miami Marlins fan to have faith in this team being any better this year heading into opening day?
 Go ahead, ill wait.